smitelli/cosmodoc/src/content/topics/backdrop-initialization-functions/index.md

 Data is written from the CPU to the EGA memory using byte-wide `mov` instructions, which intrinsically locks the starting position of each write to an eight-pixel boundary _and_ modifies eight horizontal pixels at that position by default.
 A na&iuml;ve attempt to draw at an unaligned position on the screen would require reading _two_ bytes from the EGA memory (since the write will in essence "straddle" two consecutive bytes), modify the bit positions being drawn while preserving the bits that are not getting modified, and then write those two bytes back.
 It's certainly doable, but it is a tremendous amount of effort on a system that is already being taxed to its limits.

-{{< note >}}In the above example, these reads and writes would need to happen four times, since each memory plane is read and written independently.
+{{% note %}}In the above example, these reads and writes would need to happen four times, since each memory plane is read and written independently.
 The programmer selects which planes to read and write by sending I/O writes to the EGA's onboard registers.
-See the [EGA page]({{< relref "ega-functions" >}}) for all the gritty details.{{< /note >}}
+See the [EGA page]({{< relref "ega-functions" >}}) for all the gritty details.{{% /note %}}

 This 8 &times; 8 pixel constraint is not a problem anywhere else in the game.
 The maps, sprites, movement calculations, font -- everything -- are designed around the 8 &times; 8 pixel grid.
 All except for the parallax scrolling backdrops, which require 4 &times; 4 pixel granularity instead.

-_Duke Nukem &#8545;_ used a similar technique to implement its scrolling backdrops, which is detailed in an excellent blog post[^lethalguitar] by **lethal_guitar**.
+_Duke Nukem {{< roman-numeral 2 >}}_ used a similar technique to implement its scrolling backdrops, which is detailed in an excellent blog post[^lethalguitar] by **lethal_guitar**.
 His post goes into some great details about the performance of different drawing approaches on real vintage hardware.

 ## From Eight to Four and Back